 From a movement that was largely built around expression of opposition to Chinese rule, the Tibetans have transformed their resistance into a more sophisticated struggle in which the focus is on mind, speech and action.
-Tibetan liberation from the mobilize people power against even one of the most ruthless and powerful regimes in the world.
+Tibetan liberation from the colonized mindset is key to their political liberation.
+Instead of highlighting their resentment against